hs2600/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Project written in C++ for a beginning programming class
+Project written in C++ for a beginning programming class.